mhcoen/mcp-relay/README.md

 Relay connects them without requiring you to manually specify questions and cut & paste between windows.
 This is basic functionality that should have been integrated by Anthropic.

 **You're always in control.** Messages sit in the buffer until you explicitly fetch them.
-The models can't pull from the relay on their own—you have to type `relay` or `/relay`.
+The models can't pull from the relay on their own—you have to type `get` or `/get`.
 This means there's no runaway inter-LLM conversation burning through your tokens.
 You see a notification, you decide whether to check it.

 ## Quick Example